kong-deyu/LLM_SIM/README.md

 Example output of ego vs target speed in the AEB example (Red - low probability of collision, blue - high probability of collision).
 This makes sense intuitively as most AEB systems can scrub a maximum of 45-60 kph.
 <img width="600" alt="Probablistic Model parameter relationship" src="screenshots/AEB_ego_vs_target_spd.png" />

+# Future Development
+I'd like to continue to explore applications of LLMs and probabilistic models in AD/ADAS V&V. Here are a few areas that I am interested in:
+- Developing a GUI that allows test engineers to systematically and visually explore a scenario design space, for example, highway merge [highway_gui.py]
+- LLM generates the roadgraph and agents using the user selections from the GUI
+- Scenario reconstruction of accident/crash reports using LLMs
+- Testing the probabilistic scenario generation framework on other scenes (ex: unprotected left turn, target cut-in, highway merge)
+- Automating triage/categorization test failures using LLMs

 ## Dependencies
 See requirements.txt